intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 #### Numactl

-Since NUMA largely influences memory access performance, the Linux tool ```numactl```allows users to control NUMA policy for processes or shared memory.
+Since NUMA largely influences memory access performance, the Linux tool ```numactl``` allows you to control NUMA policy for processes or shared memory.
 It runs processes with a specific NUMA scheduling or memory placement policy.
 As described in the previous section, cores share high-speed caches in one socket, thus it is a good idea to avoid cross socket computations.
 From a memory access perspective, bounding memory access to local memories is much faster than accessing remote memories.

 The following is an example of numactl usage to run a workload on the Nth socket, and limit memory access to its local memories on the Nth socket.
 More detailed description of numactl command can be found on the [Numactl Linux Man Page](https://linux.die.net/man/8/numactl).